weareslate/liaison/README.md

 ### Introduction

-Jimmy Bogard (@jbogard) created MediatR (https://github.com/jbogard/MediatR), one of my favourite frameworks.
+Jimmy Bogard created MediatR (https://github.com/jbogard/MediatR), one of my favourite frameworks.
 Whilst using it I always found myself creating "thin" controllers.

 So I thought, lets bypass controllers - so here is Liaison.